sidney-eliot/3d-artists-handbook/README.md

 There are no load times when clicking on links to other internal pages.

 🔻 **Collapsible Sections**<br>
 Collapsible sections are found all over the handbook.
-Clicking them will expand them.
+Clicking them will expand that within.
+I use them to keep things more digestible.

 # How to Read the Handbook Offline